flectra-hq/flectra/doc/setup/deploy.rst

 dbfilter
 ========

-Odoo is a multi-tenant system: a single Odoo system may run and serve a number of database instances.
+Flectra is a multi-tenant system: a single Flectra system may run and serve a number of database instances.
 It is also highly customizable, with customizations (starting from the modules being loaded) depending on the "current database".